Making the Blade

-In an extra step, surface imperfections are buffed away and blades are polished to an attractive and stain-resistant super high-mirror finish.
+In an extra step, surface imperfections are buffed away and blades are polished to an attractive and stain-resistant mirror-polish finish.

 A hollow grind is applied.
 Both sides of the blade are "hollowed out" from the edge to a line approximately midway up the blade.
 Then, this area is finished for aesthetics and additional stain resistance.
 This concave area creates the ideal thickness for the application of the sharp edge while providing maximum clearance behind the cutting edge and minimum "drag" on food being cut.

-Knife handles are molded from highly engineered thermo-resin that is durable, can be polished and won’t crack, chip or absorb moisture while being dishwasher safe and BPA free.
-They are manufactured to design specifications of the Universal Wedge-Lock™ handle.
+Knife handles are molded from highly engineered thermo-resin that is durable, can be polished and won’t crack, chip or absorb moisture while being dishwasher safe and BPA-free.
+They are manufactured to design specifications of the universal wedge-lock handle.

 Attaching the Handle to the Knife